Most Expensive Bass Guitars Available Today (2025 Updated)

 Zemaitis Heart Hole Bass Guitar

 Tony Zemaitis was a British luthier.
 He died in 2002, but you can still see his guitar designs today.
-Zemaitis is most famous because he made guitars for some of the biggest rock stars in the 60s, such as Eric Clapton.
+Zemaitis is well known for making guitars for some of the biggest rock stars in the 60s, including Eric Clapton himself.

 Today, this bass is worth $25,000.